1. Introduction

 How to Apply for Accessibility Support for Artists, Performers & Crew

 If you are an artist, performer, crew member, or contractor and require accessibility support, please contact the accessibility team to request the appropriate Accessibility Request Form for your role.
+We also invite artists and performers to include an Access Rider during the show advance process.

-Requests must be submitted by Tuesday 1 July 2026, and a valid Nimbus Access Card number is required.
+Requests must be submitted by Tuesday, 1 July 2026, and a valid Nimbus Access Card number is required.

 For more information or to discuss your accessibility requirements, please email accessibility@boomtownfair.co.uk.